cfu288/mere-medical/apps/docs/docs/intro.md

 Mari Medical is still in the early stages of its development.
 Lots of features are still rough around the edges.
 Using Mari Medical currently requires someone with a technical background to get it up and running - you should be familiar with docker.
 The hope is that by keeping this open source, technical users can run this software so anyone can use it without setup.

+We also offer [1-click deployment to digital ocean](./getting-started/deploy-to-do.md) if you prefer having a cloud service host Mari Medical for you.

 [Check out our live demo here](https://medical.mari.casa)